Frequently Asked Questions

 Back to top

-No. GRE scores are not required for the 2021-2022 and 2022-2023 application years.
+No. GRE scores are not required.
 Applicants still have the option to submit GRE scores, but applications with GRE scores will not receive any preferential treatment.

 Back to top